kartik-budhiraja/Aid-Management-System/README.md

 •	Perishable products, such as food and medicine, that have an expiry date.
 We refer to products in this category as Perishable.

-OVERVIEW OF THE CLASSES TO BE DEVELOPED
+OVERVIEW OF THE CLASSES DEVELOPED AS PART OF THE APPLICATION

 The classes used by the client application are:
 Date